Validator Tools for Ethereum validator operators.

 Queue-aware, programmable runs

-• Smart scheduling for 7002 exits and partial withdrawals with fee caps, pause/resume and reads from 7002/7251 fee getters.
+• Queue-aware scheduling for 7002 exits and partial withdrawals with fee caps, pause / resume and reads from 7002/7251 fee getters so large runs stay predictable.

 Signing & safety